SCBee/robotics/README.md

 ### Disclaimer

 I see myself as a beginner and I learned a lot by making a couple projects.
 I hope that this template serves you well.
 Please don't blame me if your Arduino gets fried (this code will definitely not fry your Arduino).

+# Python Requirements

+- pywin32
+- pySerial

+# Arduino Requirements

+- All libraries should be included in the official installation package for their IDE provided by Arduino.